How Do I…

 If you change your address or telephone number, please notify reception and complete the necessary form.
 If you change your name you will be asked to provide proof of your new name by producing a copy of your marriage certificate or Deed Poll certificate.

 The surgery offers a text messaging reminder service to all patients.
 It enables us to send out appointment booking details and reminders direct to your mobile.
-You will need to consent for this service, this can be done at the Practice or you can download the consent form below.
+If you DO NOT wish to receive reminders please let the reception team know that you wish to OPT OUT.